rkp8000/hypothesize/README.md

 Although this wasn't mentioned above, documents can also link to other documents.
 To create a link between two documents, simply edit the document that is doing the linking and type in a list of document keys that you want it to link to in the "downstream documents" text box.
 As before, you don't need to know the whole key; *hypothesize* will try to guess the rest you've entered.
 When you view a document, you will see the documents that that document links to, as well as all the documents that link to it.

-### Advanced topic editing
+### Advanced thread editing

-In addition to the special syntax for linking to documents and topics, the text of a topic admits numerous other syntactical shortcuts.
-Most notably, topics are completely Markdown compatible.
+In addition to the special syntax for linking to documents and threads, the text of a thread admits numerous other syntactical shortcuts.
+Most notably, threads are completely Markdown compatible.
 For instance: ```*this text in italics*``` gets rendered as *this text in italics* and ```[my link](https://github.com/rkp8000/hypothesize2)``` gets rendered as [my link](https://github.com/rkp8000/hypothesize2).
 Check out this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to see what else you can do with Markdown.

-You can also include TeX equations in a topic's text file, which get nicely typeset when you save and render the topic.
+You can also include TeX equations in a thread's text file, which get nicely typeset when you save and render the thread.
 You can include an inline equation by surrounding it with single $'s and a block equation by surrounding it with $$'s.
 For instance, ```$y = \sum_i x_i$``` would get rendered inline and ```$$y = \sum_i x_i$$``` would get rendered in its own block.
 At this point, equation typesetting will only work if you have an internet connection, since it is done by remotely loading the [MathJax](https://www.mathjax.org) javascript library.

 ### Backing up your database and restoring from a backup

-You can backup your database by clicking the "back up database" link on either the document or topic search page.
+You can backup your database by clicking the "back up database" link on either the document or thread search page.
 By default, database backups will get stored inside a directory called "backups" that lives inside the main *hypothesize* folder but you can specify an alternative path by editing the ```DATABASE_BACKUP_DIRECTORY``` setting in the file ```hypothesize/my_settings.py``` to path on your computer.
 Note that backing up the database in this way does not back up the files associated with documents, since they will generally take up a significant amount of memory.
-It only backs up all of your document metadata and all of your topics.
+It only backs up all of your document metadata and all of your threads.

 To restore from an old backup, simply copy the backup file that you want to restore to the main hypothesize directory and change its name to ```db.sqlite3``` (you will have to remove the old one first, so be sure you know what you're doing!).

 ### Setting a username and password

-You can set up simple authentication for hypothesize (so that you have to enter a username and password in order to access your documents and topics) by changing the ```USERNAME``` and ```PASSWORD``` settings in ```hypothesize/my_settings.py```.
+You can set up simple authentication for hypothesize (so that you have to enter a username and password in order to access your documents and threads) by changing the ```USERNAME``` and ```PASSWORD``` settings in ```hypothesize/my_settings.py```.
 Note that this is not at all secure at this point, since the username and password are stored as plain text, so it is not advisable to use it to protect any confidential information.

 ### Running hypothesize on a different port